 First, grab a cup of hot cider, then hop on the wagon for a ride out to Blake’s 100-acre Christmas tree field.
 After you hunt for the perfect fir or spruce, you’ll cut it down yourself.
 Don’t worry — a complimentary saw will be provided and your tree will be safely hauled back and expertly shaken, baled, and drilled.

 Then enjoy all the holiday festivities at the farm!
-You can glide around the outdoor skating rink, shop the holiday market, and get cozy sipping hard ciders and dining in an igloo at Blake’s Tasting Room.
+You can glide around the outdoor skating rink, shop the holiday market, get cozy sipping hard ciders, or dine in an igloo at Blake’s Tasting Room.

 To learn more about all of the holiday festivities at Blake Farms, check out the Blake Farms website.